vincentclaes/datajob/README.md

     - create sagemaker model
     - create sagemaker endpoint
     - expose sagemaker endpoint to the internet by levering lambda + api gateway
+- create a serverless UI that follows up on the different pipelines deployed on possibly different AWS accounts using Datajob

 Any suggestions can be shared by starting a [discussion](https://github.com/vincentclaes/datajob/discussions)